mohitrajain/wire-docs/src/developer/reference/oauth.md

 #### 3rd party application (OAuth client)

 A 3rd party app is attempting to get access a resource on behalf of the user.
 It needs to get permission from the user in order to do so.
 The terminology is a bit fuzzy here: we use the terms app, application, client synonymous.
-To disambiguate, we qualify with "oauth" (*oauth* client, ...).
+To disambiguate, we qualify with “oauth” (*oauth* client, …).

 #### Resource server